aaronparker/aaronparker.github.io/_posts/2015-08-02-folder-redirection-2015-part-1.md

 # Part 2

-In part 2, I&#8217;ll cover [the results of the File Server Capacity Tool tests](http://stealthpuppy.com/folder-redirection-2015-part-2).
+In part 2, I'll cover [the results of the File Server Capacity Tool tests](http://stealthpuppy.com/folder-redirection-2015-part-2).

 #